 The episode strongly implies that by destroying the Mega-Weapon, the Ninja were able to stop the time-travel adventure from ever happening, and thus prevent the alternate timeline from even being created.
 It's still a paradox, but if you accept that this consequence is possible, it makes sense that the actions up until the time travel adventure (or as seen at the end of the episode, up until the morning before) would still have taken place.

 Title Scream: The theme song "The Weekend Whip" uses the lyrics "Ninja GO!" in a song that otherwise has no obvious connection with ninjas.
 The Spinjitzu gameplay instructions included in the toys also instruct players to shout this as they spin their characters.

 Tragic Villain: Garmadon revealed to be this over the course of the series.
 The Great Devourer corrupting him was his start to evil and he literally can't fight that side of him.
 Despite this, he does want to be a good father to Lloyd, which makes it all the more sadder that his own fate has been decided despite feelings towards his family, who he must fight in future.

 Trailers Always Spoil: The teaser for episode 26 clearly depicted the Overlord having become a giant dragon and Lloyd's uniform having turned gold.

 The Underworld: The base of operations for Lord Garmadon and the skeletons.

 Vague Age: It's hard to place whether the ninjas are young adults or teenagers.

-Zane's real age is even harder to figure out, due to the fact that he outlived his father and should be several decades old, judging by his creator's own age in the flashback.
+Zane's real age is even harder to figure out, due to the fact that he is actually a robot who outlived his father and should be several decades old, judging by his creator's own age in the flashback.